csc-training/csc-env-eff/_hands-on/singularity/singularity-tutorial_part1.md

     ```bash
     apptainer shell tutorial.sif
     ```
-2. You can see the command prompt change to `apptainer>`.
+2. You can see the command prompt change to `Apptainer>`.
 You can now run any software inside the container interactively:
     ```bash
     hello_world
     ```